dayman-3/theleague-coding-challenge/README.md

 A good demo of this, can be found here: https://andersbrownworth.com/blockchain/blockchain

 However we also want to change it up a bit.
 We want a similar product using typescript and react, as well as some stylistic changes.
-A skeleton of the code has been provided aswell as a set step by step instructions on how to get started.
+A skeleton of the code has been provided aswell as a set of step by step instructions on how to get started.

 For submission, please create a repository on your preferred platform, then email the repository link.